manos/puppet-zookeeper-config-data/README.md

 zkput("/puppet/services/haproxy/${site_name}/${::hostname}/port", $port)
 ```

-Now that the data is written to zookeeper, the haproxy class can use it to
+Now that the data is written to zookeeper in a format the haproxy class expects
+(this is why I used created haproxy::register), the haproxy class can use it to
 construct its config.
-You'll want to call a define from ::register, with the site
-name

 in haproxy::backend, for example
 ```puppet